We've passed the half-way point of the school year (yay!!) and this is when things can start to get a little bit boooring... for the kids and for me.

 I love grabbing a pile of clipboards and moving our lesson outside.
 We can sit on the grass or sidewalks and enjoy the fresh air while we learn.
 Sometimes we can do our work with sidewalk chalk.
 The deal with this trick is that the second the kids gets rowdy or off-task, it's over and we go back inside to our desks.
 It's a sad, miserable punishment to lose outside classroom time!

 So those are my little tricks for getting through the usual mid-year crisis.
 Do you have any special tricks of your own?
-I'd love to hear your comments and ideas!
+Send me your comments and ideas!